|

 Significantly and not by happenstance, the

-latter Scientific American article gives no source, no casual
+latter Scientific American article gives no source, no causation

 mechanism, for the angular momentum.
 This glaring omission takes us to